 If you are offered a Graduate Assistantship, the assistantship constitutes remuneration which is determined yearly.
 This amount is paid over the combined fall and winter terms in exchange for two hundred and seventy (270) hours of work, which you will provide.
 Please refer to the Student Guide for this year's GA amount.
 The University also offers scholarships and bursaries, which must be applied for.

-If you have any questions regarding the program please email me at email@example.com and I would be pleased to answer them.
+If you have any questions regarding the program please email the Faculty of Graduate Studies at email@example.com and they would be pleased to answer them.
 For application information, please contact firstname.lastname@example.org.

 We hope you will consider joining us at Lakehead University.